Superconductivity: Zero electrical DC resistance

 The simplest method to measure the electrical resistance of a sample of some material is to place it in an electrical circuit in series with a current source I and measure the resulting voltage V across the sample.
-The resistance of the sample is given by Ohm's law as R = V / I. If the voltage is zero, this means that the resistance is zero.
+The resistance of the sample is given by Ohm's law as R = V / I. If the voltage drop across the sample is zero, this means that the resistance is zero.

 Superconductors are also able to maintain a current with no applied voltage whatsoever, a property exploited in superconducting electromagnets such as those found in MRI machines.
 Experiments have demonstrated that currents in superconducting coils can persist for years without any measurable degradation.
 Experimental evidence points to a lifetime of at least 100,000 years.
 Theoretical estimates for the lifetime of a persistent current can exceed the estimated lifetime of the universe, depending on the wire geometry and the temperature.
 In practice, currents injected in superconducting coils persisted for 28 years, 7 months, 27 days in a superconducting gravimeter in Belgium, from August 4, 1995 until March 31, 2024.
 In such instruments, the measurement is based on the monitoring of the levitation of a superconducting niobium sphere with a mass of four grams.

 In a normal conductor, an electric current may be visualized as a fluid of electrons moving across a heavy ionic lattice.
 The electrons are constantly colliding with the ions in the lattice, and during each collision some of the energy carried by the current is absorbed by the lattice and converted into heat, which is essentially the vibrational kinetic energy of the lattice ions.
 As a result, the energy carried by the current is constantly being dissipated.
 This is the phenomenon of electrical resistance and Joule heating.